danmontesi/tud18-ds4se/README.md

 * .mk

 ## Analysis
-To perform the analysis, we employed R. To ficlidate that our findings were actually significant, we compared our model with a model using just the control variables.
+To perform the analysis, we employed R to generate a multilinear regression model.
+To validate that our findings were actually significant, we compared our model with a model using just the control variables.

-Our analysis did not show meaningful improvements compared to the control variables.
-We could therefore not show that in Rust there is a influence of the ownerhsip parameters as compared to just the control variables.
+**Our analysis did not show meaningful improvements compared to the control variables.
+We could therefore not show that in Rust there is a influence of the ownership parameters as compared to just the control variables**.

 We do however believe that our result might very well be caused by a suboptimal method for finding post-release bugs.
 In the future, it would be meaningful to consider maybe issues from the bugtracker and link them to the code via the issue number

-## Design decisions
-* Software component == file
-* Git Submodules are out of scope
-* Exclude lines of code starting with '/' or '\*', considering them as comments

-# Future work
-* Prepare linear regression models for acquired data